cubefs/cubefs-hadoop-sealed/README.md

+# Compile
+`mvn package`

+Note:
+The following two jars  may not be found in the maven repository.
+You need to modify pom.xml to solve the dependency problem during compilation, you may  refer to the comment in pom.xml.

+1. libchubaofs-xx-SNAPSHOT.jar, building from chubaofs/java
+2. hadoop-common-3.0.0-tests.jar, from hadoop bin package(hadoop-3.3.0/share/hadoop/common/hadoop-common-3.3.0-tests.jar)

 # Deploy

-When using the SDK, you need to use two jars and two profiles.
+When using the SDK, you need to use one so and two jars and two profiles.

+**One so:**
+1. libsdk.so, building from chubaofs/libsdk, used in cfs-site.xml.

 **Two jars:**
 1. chubaofs-hadoop-xx-SNAPSHOT.jar
 2. libchubaofs-xx-SNAPSHOT.jar